Discover the best ways to start saving for retirement.

 With a traditional 401(k) or IRA, taxes will not be deducted until you start taking disbursements on the money.
 This means that the money you invest is actually tax deductible each year when you file your taxes.
 When you start taking disbursements, you will pay taxes on the amount then, whatever your tax rate might be.

-There are some basic rules for those wanting to contribute to a Roth.
 The main rule is that how much you can contribute depends on your adjusted gross income.
 As you make more, the amount you can contribute decreases.
 At a certain income level, you are no longer able to contribute — at least in the traditional way.

 Can contribute the maximum of $5,500 (or $6,500 if over 50)